ellysh/video-game-bots/InGameBots/process-memory-access.md

     return pTeb;
 }
 ```
 You can see that we read 32-bit value with `0x18` offset from the TEB segment.
-This value matches to the linear address of TEB.
+This value matches to the base address of TEB segment.

 The `TEB` structure may vary between different Windows versions.
 This structure is defined in the `winternal.h` header file, which is provided by Windows SDK.
 You should clarify, how the structure looks like for your environment before to start working with it.
 This is an example of the structure for Windows 8.1 version:
 ```C++